metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `cache_namespace` (String) CacheNamespace if specified restricts the manager's cache to watch objects inthe desired namespace Defaults to all namespacesNote: If a namespace is specified, controllers can still Watch for acluster-scoped resource (e.g Node).
-For namespaced resources the cachewill only hold objects from the desired namespace.
+- `cache_namespace` (String) CacheNamespace if specified restricts the manager's cache to watch objects in the desired namespace Defaults to all namespaces Note: If a namespace is specified, controllers can still Watch for a cluster-scoped resource (e.g Node).
+For namespaced resources the cache will only hold objects from the desired namespace.
-- `controller` (Attributes) Controller contains global configuration options for controllersregistered within this manager. (see [below for nested schema](#nestedatt--spec--manager--controller))
+- `controller` (Attributes) Controller contains global configuration options for controllers registered within this manager. (see [below for nested schema](#nestedatt--spec--manager--controller))
-- `feature_gates` (Map of String) FeatureGates define provider specific feature flags that will be passedin as container args to the provider's controller manager.Controller Manager flag is --feature-gates.
+- `feature_gates` (Map of String) FeatureGates define provider specific feature flags that will be passed in as container args to the provider's controller manager.
+Controller Manager flag is --feature-gates.
-- `graceful_shut_down` (String) GracefulShutdownTimeout is the duration given to runnable to stop before the manager actually returns on stop.To disable graceful shutdown, set to time.Duration(0)To use graceful shutdown without timeout, set to a negative duration, e.G. time.Duration(-1)The graceful shutdown is skipped for safety reasons in case the leader election lease is lost.
+- `graceful_shut_down` (String) GracefulShutdownTimeout is the duration given to runnable to stop before the manager actually returns on stop.
+To disable graceful shutdown, set to time.Duration(0) To use graceful shutdown without timeout, set to a negative duration, e.G. time.Duration(-1) The graceful shutdown is skipped for safety reasons in case the leader election lease is lost.
 - `health` (Attributes) Health contains the controller health configuration (see [below for nested schema](#nestedatt--spec--manager--health))
-- `leader_election` (Attributes) LeaderElection is the LeaderElection config to be used when configuringthe manager.Manager leader election (see [below for nested schema](#nestedatt--spec--manager--leader_election))
+- `leader_election` (Attributes) LeaderElection is the LeaderElection config to be used when configuring the manager.Manager leader election (see [below for nested schema](#nestedatt--spec--manager--leader_election))
-- `max_concurrent_reconciles` (Number) MaxConcurrentReconciles is the maximum number of concurrent Reconcileswhich can be run.
+- `max_concurrent_reconciles` (Number) MaxConcurrentReconciles is the maximum number of concurrent Reconciles which can be run.
 - `metrics` (Attributes) Metrics contains thw controller metrics configuration (see [below for nested schema](#nestedatt--spec--manager--metrics))
-- `profiler_address` (String) ProfilerAddress defines the bind address to expose the pprof profiler (e.g. localhost:6060).Default empty, meaning the profiler is disabled.Controller Manager flag is --profiler-address.
+- `profiler_address` (String) ProfilerAddress defines the bind address to expose the pprof profiler (e.g. localhost:6060).
+Default empty, meaning the profiler is disabled.
+Controller Manager flag is --profiler-address.
-- `sync_period` (String) SyncPeriod determines the minimum frequency at which watched resources arereconciled.
-A lower period will correct entropy more quickly, but reduceresponsiveness to change if there are many watched resources.
-Change thisvalue only if you know what you are doing.
-Defaults to 10 hours if unset.there will a 10 percent jitter between the SyncPeriod of all controllersso that all controllers will not send list requests simultaneously.
+- `sync_period` (String) SyncPeriod determines the minimum frequency at which watched resources are reconciled.
+A lower period will correct entropy more quickly, but reduce responsiveness to change if there are many watched resources.
+Change this value only if you know what you are doing.
+Defaults to 10 hours if unset. there will a 10 percent jitter between the SyncPeriod of all controllers so that all controllers will not send list requests simultaneously.
 - `verbosity` (Number) Verbosity set the logs verbosity.
-Defaults to 1.Controller Manager flag is --verbosity.
+Defaults to 1.
+Controller Manager flag is --verbosity.
 - `webhook` (Attributes) Webhook contains the controllers webhook configuration (see [below for nested schema](#nestedatt--spec--manager--webhook))

 <a id="nestedatt--spec--manager--controller"></a>